alexecus/retro-php/README.md

-# Retro Slim
+# Retro
-Retro Slim is a framework based on Slim that prioritizes standards and best practices
+Retro is a framework based on Slim that prioritizes standards and best practices

 Will be updated shortly